Connect your account, then chat with AI to run tools.

 Exercises company-scoped reads that mirror how operators reason about payroll cadence.

-Using the company UUID from token info, list pay schedules and summarize each frequency, anchor pay date, and whether autopayroll is enabled.
+Using the company id from that connection summary, list pay schedules and summarize each frequency, anchor pay date, and whether autopayroll is enabled.

 Spot payroll submission blockers